vidhyapkishore/goodhands/README.md

 Please make sure to follow the code standards and guidelines outlined in the project's CONTRIBUTING.md file.

-## License

-This project is released under the MIT License.
-See LICENSE.md for more information.

 ## Credits

-This project was created by [your name] and [any contributors].

 We would like to thank the following libraries and resources for their contributions to this project: